 In this case, the annual fee is $1,418.18 times 11 months, or $15,599.98.

-Now contrast this to an apartment that is listed for $1,300 per month for a 12-month lease agreement with no free rent offered.
+Now contrast this to an apartment listed for $1,300 per month for a 12-month lease agreement with no free rent offered.
 In that case, the annual fee is straightforward: $1,300 times 12 months, or $15,600.
 As you can see, an apartment listed for $1,300 with no free rent is nearly the same cost as an apartment listed for $1,418.18 with one free month included.

 Will Renters Get the Same Incentive for Renewing the Apartment Lease?

-The bottom line is that a savvy renter might find that the annual cost for an apartment with a lower market rent and no rent concession is a better deal than a similar apartment offering a free month and a higher monthly base rent -- particularly if the renter intends to renew their lease for another year.
+The bottom line is that a savvy renter might find that the annual cost for an apartment with lower market rent and no rent concession is a better deal than a similar apartment offering a free month and a higher monthly base rent — particularly if the renter intends to renew their lease for another year.

-Landlords and tenants alike should remember that the newest amendments to Chicago apartment law requires the landlord to give extra advance notice for a raise of the rent — and if the landlord doesn’t offer the same concession for the renewal year, then the landlord is effectively raising the rent.
+Landlords and tenants alike should remember that the newest amendments to Chicago apartment law require the landlord to give extra advance notice for a raise in the rent — and if the landlord doesn’t offer the same concession for the renewal year, then the landlord is effectively raising the rent.
 Tenants should consider whether they can afford the actual monthly rent, without the concession of a free month, if they think they might want to renew after the initial term concludes.